The Diet Chef

 How to Store and Reheat Halibut

-Ok, so this pan seared halibut is definitely the kind of recipe that tastes best when you serve it immediately.
-And, as I mentioned a second ago, this recipe makes 4 servings, so you probably won't even have any leftovers.
+Ok, so this recipe for how to pan sear halibut is definitely the kind of recipe that tastes best when you serve it immediately.
+And, as I mentioned a second ago, this recipe makes 4 servings, so you probably won't even have any leftovers of this delicious fish.

 But, if you do happen to have leftovers, you can store them in an airtight container in the fridge for 3-4 days.